navyas78/navya_test/README.md

 # Hey this is my first repo
 git add <filename>
-git commit -m "some status"
+git commit --m "some status"